Watch a recorded webinar about the FY23 LCC Program guidelines:

 Now that the applications are online, will we be able to discuss them online or vote online too?

-We currently assign a unique identifier to each application to make it easier to review.
+Can we assign a unique identifier to each application to make it easier to review.
 Will this be possible in the new process?

-Yes, but it will be automatically generated by the online application system.
+Unique identifiers or Application IDs are automatically generated by the online application system.
 All applications submitted online will have an application number.
 This will appear in the panel book as well as in the annual reporting.

 Yes.
 Currently, you can export applicant name and address information into an Excel spreadsheet from the grants management system.
-Using this spreadsheet, the LCC can create a mail merge Word document to use for approval and denial letters.
+Using this spreadsheet, the LCC can create a mail merge Word document to use for approval letters.

 Will the reimbursement process be moving online as well?